Vince Martinez, AICP, the Downtown Denver Partnership's Senior Manager of Operations is the...

 Office Market and Employers

 An increasing number of companies are locating in Downtown Denver, indicative of its reputation as one of the best places in the country to start and grow a business.
 23 companies relocated or opened a new office in the center city over the past 24 months, including seven corporate headquarter relocations.
-As a growing hub of technology and innovation, most of these relocations and expansions were in the technology sector, which also saw 160 tech startups founded over the past year.
+As a growing hub of technology and innovation, most of these relocations and expansions were in the technology sector.

 Retail and Restaurants